-Grainne’s Gap, Dolphin’s Barn, Bundle of Sticks, Hackballscross… One of the best things about reporting on Ireland’s roads is getting to mention all of the weird and wonderful place names across the country.
-If you’ve ever heard our reports and thought “is that a real place?”
+Grainne’s Gap, Dolphin’s Barn, Bundle of Sticks, Hackballscross… One of the best things about Ireland is the weird and wonderful place names across the country.
+If you’ve ever heard these names and thought “is that a real place?”

 What did you just say?!

 Some place names catch the ear for the wrong reasons.
 You might worry about works on the “effin road”… but Effin

 is a parish in Limerick, where Saint Eimhin had a church.

 in Louth, similarly, honours Saint Feichin (Tearmann Feichín

 : Feichin’s refuge).
 An old church weathervane gave Brasscock